 - The key message

 - Possible actions to take

-- \Rightarrow Pitfalls to avoid
+- ⇒ Pitfalls to avoid

-These guidelines provide several key messages in integrating GESI within the four (4) strategic elements.
+These guidelines provide a key message in integrating GESI within the strategic elements.
 The guidelines also highlight a range of possible actions to take and pitfalls to avoid in integrating GESI approaches into the organization at all levels.
 The guidelines focus on the four strategic elements needed to integrate GESI.